House bill would shield indirect research costs, increase NIH and college prep programs

 - Keep the maximum Pell Grant at $5,920, but take $3.3 billion of the program's $8.5 billion surplus to further the panel's goal of cutting government spending.

-- Lift (rather than decrease) spending on both the TRIO and Gear Up programs that help first-generation students prepare for college.
-The TRIO program would receive a total of $1.01 billion, up $60 million from 2017, and Gear Up would receive a $10 billion boost, to $350 million.
+- Lift (rather than decrease) spending on both the TRIO and GEAR UP programs that help first-generation students prepare for college.
+The TRIO program would receive a total of $1.01 billion, up $60 million from 2017, and GEAR UP would receive a $10 million boost, to $350 million.
 The White House had proposed $808 million and $219 million, respectively.

 - Fund the Corporation for National and Community Service at $1 billion, the same as in 2017, which would presumably sustain the AmeriCorps national service program, which the administration's budget would have killed.